CrayLabs/SmartSim/doc/ss_logger.rst

 The `SMARTSIM_LOG_LEVEL` environment variable accepts **four** log levels: `quiet`, `info`, `debug` and `developer`.
 Setting the log level in the environment (or via the override function) controls the log messages that are output at runtime.
-The log levels are listed below from highest severity to lowest severity:
+The log levels are listed below from least verbose to most verbose:

 - level: `quiet`
    - The `quiet` log level instructs SmartSim to print ``error()`` and ``warning()`` messages.